leviv/leviv.github.io/_posts/ima/2025-07-15-sensing-senors.md

 Summer game changer
 {: .caption}

 I waited impatiently for the traffic lights and crosswalk signals to show me when I was allowed to cross the street.
-Because I live in one of the few places in the country that expects pedestrians, I didn't have to press the crosswalk button and instead simply waited my turn.
+Because I live in one of the few places in the country whose design considerations include pedestrians, I didn't have to press the crosswalk button and instead simply waited my turn.
 I was also likely sensed by some of the smarter cars, trucks and busses that drove next to me while I crossed the street.

 ![crosswalk](/assets/img/2025-07-15-sensing-senors/crosswalk.png)